Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Models

 The backbone of the Santa Cruz SAM is a suite of dark matter halo merger trees, which are described in more detail in \S\ref{sec:methods:halosandtrees}.
 The merger tree provides information on the mass of collapsed dark matter halos at a given snapshot, and which of these halos merge together at a subsequent timestep.
 They also provide information on the growth of halos by accretion of ``diffuse'' material (particles that are not in halos) over time.

 When a halo enters the virial radius of another, larger halo, it becomes a ``sub-halo''.
 Galaxies that are hosted by sub-halos are called satellites, and the galaxy that resides at the center of the main host halo is called the central.
-Satellite galaxies orbit within their host halo, lose angular momentum due to dynamical friction and eventually are either tidally destroyed or merge with the central galaxy.
 The Santa Cruz SAM does not use the information on sub-halo positions or disruption status from the N-body simulation, and instead uses a semi-analytic model to track the orbital decay and tidal destruction of sub-halos and the satellite galaxies that they host (see \citealt{somerville:2008} (S08) for details).

 In the absence of any feedback processes, the rate that gas flows into a halo is given by $f_b \dot{M}_h$, where $f_b$ is the universal baryon fraction and $\dot{M}_h$ is the growth rate of the dark matter halo.
 After the Universe is reionized, gas inflow into halos is suppressed due to the meta-galactic photoionizing background.
 We assume that the Universe is fully reionized by $z=8$, and use the filtering mass based on results from numerical hydrodynamic simulations by \citet{Okamoto:2008}.
 The fraction of baryons that is able to accrete into the halo as a function of halo mass is given by Eqn.
 3 in S08.